fhdsl/NIH_Data_Sharing/manuscript/quiz_2.md

 o) Tools, software, and code - describe what tools (and versions) you intend to use to manage and analyze the data (note code is not required to be shared)
 o) Standards - describe any standards that you might need to use for your data and metadata to make them usable by others or be contributed to a repository
 o) Data preservation, access, timelines - describe where the data will be made available and when
-m) Access, distribution, reuse considerations - describe how you have carefully considered any reasons that might limit sharing
+o) Access, distribution, reuse considerations - describe how you have carefully considered any reasons that might limit sharing
 o) Oversight - describe who will manage compliance of the DMS plan

 {choose-answers: 4}